How to Get Your Baby to Move During Pregnancy - Baby Chick

 Caffeine is a stimulant that increases your blood pressure and heart rate, so caffeine should be consumed minimally and carefully.
 The American College of Obstetricians and Gynecologists recommends that pregnant women consume no more than 200 mg of caffeine daily.

 Jump up and down, perform a couple of jumping jacks, or jog in place for about 30 seconds, then rest.
 Repeat a few more times until you feel your heart rate increasing.
-Then take a sip of water and walk slowly.
-You may feel your baby moving after the jumping due to your large movements and increased pulse.
+Then, take a sip of water and walk slowly.
+Due to your large movements and increased pulse, you may feel your baby moving after jumping.
 Walking slowly afterward gently brings your heart rate back down.

 Some expectant moms report that their baby becomes most active at night—right when they’re trying to fall asleep!
 If it’s daytime, try lying on your couch or bed for a nap.
 Sometimes changing position or rolling from right to left can stimulate your baby and cause them to shift position, too.